In this French grammar lesson, you will learn about reflexive verbs conjugation in the present tense.

-- how reflexive verbs are used in French,
+- how reflexive verbs are conjugated in French

-- how reflexive verbs conjugation Anki files can be downloaded.
+- how to practice with flashcards on reflexive verbs conjugation

 By the end of the lesson you will know all about reflexive verbs conjugation in the present tense!